joshua-hampton/exiftool-handler/README.md

-All of the following usage examples should be initiated with one of the two following code snippets, depending on whether they are being run under a python 2.7 or python3.* environment:
+All of the following usage examples should be initiated with one of the two following code snippets, depending on whether they are being run under a python 2.7 or python3.* environment.

 ````python
 # For python 2.7